-4 Revenue refers to the income derived by a company from the relevant activity in a fiscal year.
-A company's revenue-based involvement is assessed based on either: actual revenues or percentage of revenues derived from the relevant area of involvement reported by the company; or, where a company does not report this information, an estimate of the revenue based on, for example, a review of business segment revenues, sales data and/or quantity and quality of disclosed product information.

-5 Information used to exercise exclusions is provided by specialist third party research provider/s and/or underlying investment managers and some definitions and methodologies may differ across various research providers.
+- 4 Revenue refers to the income derived by a company from the relevant activity in a fiscal year.
+A company's revenue-based involvement is assessed for each activity individually, based on either: actual revenues or percentage of revenues derived from the relevant area of involvement reported by the company; or, where a company does not report this information, an estimate of the revenue based on, for example, a review of business segment revenues, sales data and/or quantity and quality of disclosed product information.
+Where a company is involved in one or more of the activities outlined, the revenue-based involvement is not applied in aggregate. - 5 Information used to exercise exclusions is provided by specialist third party research provider/s and/or underlying investment managers and some definitions and methodologies may differ across various research providers.